CAMANCHE – Eric Campie, on a whim, decided he wanted to add another sport to his high school resume.

 “I really didn’t know if he would return or not, I was hoping he would and was hoping that his first meet back would be districts,” Ford said.
 “We worked him into his first outdoor meet of the year (at the RVC meet).
 We never seen him run a 400 on an outdoor track.
 We thought his time could improve being on a bigger track with bigger corners and easier to run.”

-While impressive, Campie’s wins were almost an after-thought on that brisk, damp night on the CHS campus.
-He was back, and that was the most important thing.
+While impressive, Campie’s wins were an afterthought on that brisk, damp night on the CHS campus.
+He was healthy, and he was ready to compete again, and that was the most important takeaway.

 “I didn’t really know [if I would come back] but I knew it would be close,” Campie said.
 “I knew it was around a month recovery and districts was in about a month so I didn’t know how much time I would have to get ready if any at all.”

 Campie and the Indians will make the trip to Des Moines Wednesday to check in with event officials and settle into their team hotel.
-Campie will have a crammed Thursday, as all three sprints are slated for that day.
+Campie will have a crammed Thursday, as each of the three sprints are slated for that day.
 Luckily, he will have a day to rest Friday before the sprint medley and final heats the following day, a luxury not lost on Ford.

 “He will have Friday as a recovery day, which is really good,” Ford said.
 “He will need it, after that, we will probably get bags of ice and have him sit in the bath tub with ice water.
 He has a lot of work cut out for him those two days so hopefully he can use that one day to recover... that’s the unknown because he hasn’t been in meet with days of rest so it is new territory.”